-- (2) The Secretary must- - (a) maintain the register of members in accordance with rule 18; and - (b) keep custody of the common seal (if any) of the Association and, except for the financial records referred to in rule 70(3), all books, documents and securities of the Association in accordance with rules 72 and 75; and - (c) subject to the Act and these Rules, provide members with access to the register of members, the minutes of general meetings and other books and documents; - (d) shall forward to the VCA within one month of the Annual General Meeting an Audited Statement of Receipts and Expenditure and Balance Sheet of the Association; and

-- (c) perform any other duty or function imposed on the Secretary by these Rules. - (3) The Secretary must give to the Registrar notice of his or her appointment within 14 days after the appointment.
+- (2) The Secretary must- - (a) maintain the register of members in accordance with rule 18; and - (b) keep custody of the common seal (if any) of the Association and, except for the financial records referred to in rule 70(3), all books, documents and securities of the Association in accordance with rules 72 and 75; and - (c) subject to the Act and these Rules, provide members with access to the register of members, the minutes of general meetings and other books and documents; and - (d) perform any other duty or function imposed on the Secretary by these Rules. - (e) perform any other duty or function imposed on the Secretary by the V.C.A. - (3) The Secretary must give to the Registrar notice of his or her appointment within 14 days after the appointment.